opnfv/doctor/docs/development/overview/functest_scenario/doctor-scenario-in-functest.rst

 These features enable high availability of Network Services on top of the virtualized infrastructure.
 Immediate notification allows VNF managers (VNFM) to process recovery actions promptly once a failure has occurred.
+Same framework can also be utilized to have VNFM awareness about infrastructure maintenance.

 Consistency of resource state is necessary to execute recovery actions properly in the VIM.